cki-project/kpet-archived/README.md

   information.
 * `maintainers`: List of strings with the names and emails of the test maintainers.
-* `url_suffix`: URL suffix to use in the Beaker task fetch URL, ie. the bit after the "#".
 * `origin`: The name of a test suite origin - the source for the suite's code.
   One of the keys from the `origins` dictionary in the database's top `index.yaml` file.
 Undefined, if the latter is not defined.
 Examples: